Museum Renovations

 Collaborative Exhibit Design

-The new exhibits will honor the historic nature of the building, provide accessible, interactive experiences, and protect irreplaceable cultural items.
+The new exhibits will provide accessible, interactive experiences, and protect irreplaceable cultural items.
 An added benefit of this partnership is the involvement of university students who are gaining invaluable learning experiences while making substantial contributions to this project.

-After an in-depth content development process that created a framework for the new exhibits, we are ready to move into the Schematic Design phase of the project.
+After an in-depth content development process that created a framework for the new exhibits an initial design, we are ready to move into the Design Development II phase of the project.
 We hope to have new exhibits ready to install by 2025.

 A paved path leads to a stone masonry museum building surrounded by yuccas and pinyon and juniper trees